-Rumpelstiltskin is a 1995 comedy-horror film by Mark Jones and it stars Max Grodénchik and Kim Johnston Ulrich.
-It was directed by Mark Jones, the man responsible for the Leprechaun series.
+Rumpelstiltskin is a 1995 comedy-horror film by Mark Jones, the man responsible for the Leprechaun series, and it stars Max Grodénchik and Kim Johnston Ulrich.

 The film opens in 15th century, where Rumpelstiltskin's baby-exchange deal has gone sour and he is imprisoned inside a statue by a witch.
 He is then brought back to the present (The '90s) by a mourning widow who accidentally makes a wish (while holding the statue) to bring back her gunned-down police husband.
 Carnage ensues.

 Has the examples of: